YoloGamer123415/vakantie-muziek/README.md

 npm run test
 ```

-Note for myself:
+# Note
 Fill in the password for the mailaccount in `index.js` on line 96